KDE/totalreqall/README.md

 ## Installing
 You will need to install the Sword library.
 Also, make sure that you have at least one Sword module installed (failure to provide a module may cause bad behavior).

 If you want text-to-speech, you will need to install the Qt Speech module as well.
+If you don't, pass `-DTTS_ENABLED=OFF` to cmake.

 ### Debian/Ubuntu
 ```bash